 For more than 20 years, the Spinal Specialists at Virginia Spine Institute have treated a diverse range of spinal conditions.
 We have pioneered advances made in minimally invasive spine surgery and motion preservation surgery.
 Every procedure we perform is specifically tailored to each patient.

-For over twenty years, the Spinal Specialists at Virginia Spine Institute have treated a diverse range of spinal conditions.
-We have pioneered advances made in minimally invasive spine surgery and motion preservation surgery.
-Each one of the procedures we perform is specifically tailored to each individual patient.
 Our philosophy is to empower our patients with choices.
-When we empower our patients with treatment options we feel it is critical to educate them on the advantages and disadvantages of each procedure.
+When we empower our patients with treatment options, we feel it is critical to educate them on the advantages and disadvantages of each procedure.
 Our goal is to alleviate pain, restore and maximize function, and improve overall quality of life.

-Like any other procedures, laser surgery is not appropriate for all patients.
+Spinal laser surgery is not appropriate for all patients.
+It does carry some risk, as all surgical procedures do, and in certain instances other treatments are more effective or less risky.
 It is important to discuss the details of your surgical procedure at length with your surgeon and understand options before moving forward with any procedure.

 If you are looking for more information about whether or not laser back surgery is right for your spinal condition, contact the spine care experts at Virginia Spine Institute.